 10. TME Motorway Dataset – Composed of 28 video clips which amount to 27 minutes of video, this dataset includes over 30,000 frames with vehicle annotation.

-Still can’t find what you’re looking for?
+Still can’t find cars datasets or vehicle datasets you need to train your model?
 Lionbridge AI is a global provider of custom AI training data for some of the world’s largest tech companies.
 Get in touch and utilize our large crowd of multilingual expert annotators to provide you with high-quality image and video data for your project.

 Multilingual Image and Video Annotation Services